Charles A. Roxborough: Early life

 Roxborough was born in Plaquemine, Louisiana on November 25, 1888 to parents Charles Anthony Roxborough (1856-1908) and Virginia Gertrude Roxborough (1863-1935).
-The senior Charles, a native of Cleveland, Ohio who was of European and African descent and was born free, became prominent in law and politics in New Orleans, where he met and married Valerie, also of Creole European and African descent, in 1886.
+The senior Charles, a native of Cleveland, Ohio was of European and African descent and was born free.
+He became prominent in law and politics in New Orleans, where he met and married Virginia Simms, also of Creole European and African descent, in 1886.
 The younger Charles was one of four children born to the couple, including Thomas Simms (1889-1920), John Walter (1892-1975), and Claude (1893-1955).

 In 1899, for the sake of his children, the elder Charles moved his family out of the South to Detroit, where the family became even more prominent, spawning five generations of lawyers.
 Charles and other members of the family were described as "mulatto," the slave-era term for biracial.
 The family were notably light-skinned owing to their white ancestry.